xgcm/xgcm/doc/ufunc_examples.rst

     colocated["grad_T_y"] = grid.interp(ds["grad_T_y"], axis="Y", to="center")
     colocated

-and now we can plot the gradient of the tracer field as a vector field
+Now we can plot the gradient of the tracer field as a vector field

 .. ipython:: python